HomeArticlesPositioning

 📖 What You'll Learn

-By the end of this guide, you'll know the centering points, tube angles, CR entry/exit landmarks, IR sizes, and evaluation criteria for all six major facial bone projections: Waters (parietoacanthial), modified Waters, Caldwell (PA axial), lateral facial bones, SMV (submentovertex), and lateral nasal bone.
-You'll also understand the specific ARRT exam angles for each projection and how to troubleshoot common positioning errors.
+By the end of this guide, you'll know common centering points, baseline relationships, and evaluation criteria for Waters (parietoacanthial), modified Waters, Caldwell (PA axial), lateral facial bones, SMV (submentovertex), and lateral nasal bones—plus when trauma precautions or CT should take priority.

 Anatomy of the Facial Skeleton: What You're Imaging

-The facial skeleton consists of 14 bones (excluding the mandible, which is often radiographed separately):
+The facial skeleton consists of 14 bones, including the mandible.
+The mandible is often examined under a separate imaging protocol:

 BoneCountKey Landmark